National Native American Heritage Month

 - Serving LGBTQ Survivors of Violence

-OVC Victim Assistance and Victim Compensation grantees are also required to report performance measures.
-In FY 2019, the latest year for which reporting data is available, OVC provided $3.3 billion to 56 states and territories under the Victim Assistance Formula Grant program.
-These 56 grantees used this money to fund 6,837 domestic violence shelters, rape crisis centers, human trafficking and elder abuse programs, and other programs that provide direct services to victims of crime.
+Under the VOCA Victim Assistance Formula Grant Program, OVC funds 56 states and territories.
+From FY 2016–FY 2020, these grantees managed $3.8 billion.
+This money is used to support thousands of domestic violence shelters, rape crisis centers, human trafficking and elder abuse programs, and other programs that provide direct services to victims of crime.

-In FY 2019, 54 states and territories received funding to reimburse victims for out-of-pocket expenses resulting from the crime.
+In FY 2020, 54 states and territories received funding through the VOCA Victim Compensation Formula Grant Program to reimburse victims for out-of-pocket expenses resulting from the crime.
+These programs reported reimbursing more than $361 million to 218,090 victims of crime.